The cause is often unknown but sometimes is an abnormally positioned artery that puts pressure on (compresses) the glossopharyngeal nerve.

 In glossopharyngeal neuralgia, attacks are brief and occur intermittently, but they cause excruciating pain.
 Attacks may be triggered by a particular action, such as chewing, swallowing, talking, yawning, coughing, or sneezing.
-The pain usually begins at the back of the tongue or back of the throat.
+The pain usually begins at the back of the tongue, back of the throat, or the area near the tonsils.
 Sometimes pain spreads to the ear or the area at the back of the jaw.
 The pain may last several seconds to a few minutes and usually affects only one side of the throat and tongue.

 Glossopharyngeal neuralgia is distinguished from trigeminal neuralgia (which causes similar pain) based on the pain’s location or results of a specific test.
 For the test, a doctor touches the back of the throat with a cotton-tipped applicator.
 If pain results, the doctor applies a local anesthetic to the back of the throat.
 If the anesthetic eliminates the pain, glossopharyngeal neuralgia is likely.

 Magnetic resonance imaging (MRI) is done to check for tumors.
 Computed tomography (CT) may be done to determine whether the styloid process is abnormally long.